Perhaps you have found a property for an incredible price and are wondering how anyone could “give” away their land.

-If you don’t have a few extra thousand dollars to spend if the power lines end up being farther than expected, then this may not be a project that you want to take on.
+If you don’t have an extra few thousand dollars to spend if the power lines end up being farther than expected, then this may not be a project you want to take on.

 It’s also wise to know whether or not the lines are on public property or private property.

 If the lines are on private property, then you may need to seek permission from whoever owns that property.